MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/document-library-version-history-limits.md

 1. **Set Trim Mode:** Determine the **Trim Mode** you wish to apply for trimming file versions within the specified scope.

-1. **Review Impact:** Before committing to trim existing versions, you can review the impact of the purge action by running a ‘What-if’ analysis operation of the selected trim mode on the specified scope.
+1. **Review Impact:** Before committing to trim existing versions, you can review the impact of the purge action by running a 'What-if' analysis operation of the selected trim mode on the specified scope.

 1. **Queue Trim Job:** Once you're ready to commit to the trim, you can queue the job to asynchronously delete versions matching the trim mode criteria.

 1. **Track progress:** You're able to monitor the progress of committed trim jobs to keep track of the deletion progress.

-### Review impact by running ‘What-if’ Analysis
+### Review impact by running 'What-if' Analysis

-Before committing to trim existing versions, you can review the impact of the purge action by running a ‘What-if’ analysis operation.
-Running a ‘What-if’ operation follows these steps:
+Before committing to trim existing versions, you can review the impact of the purge action by running a 'What-if' analysis operation.
+Running a 'What-if' operation follows these steps:

 **Step 1: Generate a Version Storage Use report for a Site or Library:** This report can support multiple uses including version storage use analytics or to gain key insights on the impact of applying different trimming settings.

-**Step 2: Run ‘What-If’ analysis** to preview the changes and analyze the user and storage savings impact of applying one of the trimming modes to the version storage report csv file.
+**Step 2: Run 'What-If' analysis** to preview the changes and analyze the user and storage savings impact of applying one of the trimming modes to the version storage report csv file.

 > [!IMPORTANT]
 > - You need to be a Site Administrator of the site to generate reports and trim versions from document libraries in a site.